 The person is also helped to develop skills for modifying beliefs, identifying distorted thinking, relating to others in different ways, and changing behaviors.

-Based on the new "Gestalt" the person chooses a new goal which is more satisfying than the previous maladjusted goals.This will result in changed behaviour in order to reach the new goals, with the person becoming more spontaneous and less tense, more in harmony with social needs of others, and adopting a more realistic and more comfortable adjustment to life.
+The person chooses a new goal which is more satisfying than the previous maladjusted goals.This will result in changed behaviour in order to reach the new goals, with the person becoming more spontaneous and less tense, more in harmony with social needs of others, and adopting a more realistic and more comfortable adjustment to life.

 Website purpose: To promote public awareness about mental health